 How Car Salespeople Figure Out Your Value to Them

-Have you ever noticed how car sales executives try to estimate your financial worth with small talk and the questions that precede your visits to any car dealership store?
+Have you ever noticed how car sales professionals try to estimate your financial worth with small talk?

-You might think these small chit-chats are one of the ways used to make prospective customers comfortable.
+You might think these this is a strategy to make prospective customers comfortable.
 Of course not!
-It is rather a subtle way to determine your value, hence resulting in a higher conversion rate.
+It is rather a subtle way to determine your possible value, which allows salespeople to use their time wisely and get a higher conversion rate.

-LTV gives businesses insight as to advertising and retention cost that will convert a prospect into a long-term loyal customer.
+Customer Long-Term or Lifetime Value (CLV) simply refers to a customer’s long-term value to a brand in dollars.
+This metric gives businesses insight into the advertising and retention costs that will convert a prospect into a long-term loyal customer.

-Unlike the preliminary chit-chats between salespeople and prospective customers, online businesses don’t have the opportunity to chit chat and substitute the conversation with data such as income range, demography, gender etc. These attributes help digital marketers plan better and determine metrics that can help calculate accurate Lifetime Value (LTV).
+Unlike car salespeople in a dealership, online businesses don’t have the opportunity to make strategic small talk with their prospective customers before they make a purchase.
+They substitute the conversation with data such as income range, demography, gender etc. These attributes help digital marketers plan better because patterns in these variables often suggest the CLV each customer may have.

 The revolution of digital advertising in the last decade has helped bridged the significant gap created by traditional methods of marketing.
 Startups can now compete with giant rivals who have deep coffers to advertise in old media i.e. (print, radio and television).

 Most online business marketers focus on short-termed successes with the Cost Per Acquisition (CPA) technique.
 CPA is the dollar amount required to complete a one-time business transaction, whereas Cost Per Click (CPC)refers to the amount required to get a user to click on your internet ad.
 By contrast, Cost Per Mile (CPM) is the cost per thousand impressions an ad receives.